DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 5. How to Sign-up for CNC CAM Appointments

+***Reminder: Always cancel your appointments if you can no longer make it.
+All appointments can be cancelled by students on EZ Book.***

 ## 1. How to register your EZ Book Account for Laser Cutting